Non-timber forest product

 Research on NTFPs has focused on their ability to be produced as commodities for rural incomes and markets, as an expression of traditional knowledge or as a livelihood option for rural household needs, as a key component of sustainable forest management and conservation strategies, and for their important role in improving dietary diversity and providing nutritious food, particularly for forest-proximate peoples.
 All research promotes forest products as valuable commodities and tools that can promote the conservation of forests.

-NTFPs in particular highlight forest products which are of value to local people and communities, but have been overlooked in the wake of forest management priorities (for example, timber production and animal forage).
+NTFPs are of value to local people and communities, but have been overlooked in the wake of forest management priorities (for example, timber production and animal forage).
 For example, some 2.4 billion people – in both urban and rural settings – use wood-based energy for cooking.
-Different communities are involved in collecting and using forest NTFPs, often with different minority communities or gender roles determining how they are used.

 In recent decades, interest has grown in using NTFPs as alternatives or supplements to forest management practices.
 In some forest types, under the right political and social conditions, forests can be managed to increase NTFP diversity, and consequently, to increase biodiversity and potentially economic diversity.
 Black truffle cultivation in the Mediterranean area is highly profitable when well managed.

 Definitions

-The wide variety of NTFPs includes mushrooms, huckleberries, ferns, transplants, seed cones, pine nuts, tree nuts, moss, maple syrup, cork, cinnamon, rubber, wild pigs, tree oils and resins, and ginseng.
+NTFPs include such varied products as mushrooms, huckleberries, ferns, transplants, seed cones, pine nuts, tree nuts, moss, maple syrup, cork, cinnamon, rubber, wild pigs, tree oils and resins, and ginseng.
 The United Kingdom's Forestry Commission defines NTFPs as "any biological resources found in woodlands except timber", and Forest Harvest, part of the Reforesting Scotland project, defines them as "materials supplied by woodlands - except the conventional harvest of timber".
 These definitions include wild and managed game, fish, and insects.
-NTFPs are commonly grouped into categories such as floral greens, decoratives, medicinal plants, foods, flavors and fragrances, fibers, and saps and resins.